"

 Overview

-You may have grown up working with your hands on a farm around heavy equipment, or in the suburbs working on cars in your garage.
-You may have grown up with a goal of becoming a writer or lawyer, and working with your hands is unfamiliar.
+People of all backgrounds enter the field of welding.
+You may have grown up working with your hands on a farm around heavy equipment or in the suburbs working on cars in your garage, and therefore physical work is familiar.
+Or you may have grown up with a goal of becoming a writer or lawyer, so working with your hands is unfamiliar.
 You may have grown up playing sports or spending your time creating art.
 You may have a background in retail or hospitality.
 You may have a college degree or not have finished high school.
 You may identify with all or none of these descriptions.
-What we do have in common is that we are learning a skill that can be both personally fulfilling and financially rewarding.
-Many of us have entered into a career in welding with no idea what we were getting into!
+What early-career welders do have in common is that we are learning a skill that can be both personally fulfilling and financially rewarding—although we may have had no idea what we were getting into when we first got started!

 The rear of an ambulance with the back door open.